perturbo-code/perturbopy/docs/source/testsuite.rst

 * to verify that the code runs correctly after download and installation;
 * if some modifications to the source code have been made;
-* if you would like to contribute to the Perturbo public version
+* if you would like to contribute to the Perturbo public version (in this situation, new test cases are also required).

 For the Perturbo code download and installation, please refer to `this page <https://perturbo-code.github.io/mydoc_installation.html>`_.
 Also, you can use and test Perturbo from the `Docker image <https://perturbo-code.github.io/mydoc_docker.html>`_.